Built around commercial property risk, not commodity roofing.

 Clearline Building Envelope is based in Buffalo, NY and serves commercial properties across Western New York.

-The firm operates at the intersection of roof and exterior envelope conditions, capital planning, operational continuity, and execution oversight for commercial real estate stakeholders.
+The firm operates at the intersection of roof and exterior envelope conditions, capital planning, operational continuity, and execution for commercial real estate stakeholders.

 Clearline serves multifamily housing, senior living and healthcare-related properties, industrial and warehouse facilities, multi-tenant commercial properties, and regional commercial portfolios.